 The Coda Fiddle Orchestra is a participatory community music project based in Boscombe that works with children, young people and their families from across Bournemouth.

-The orchestra meets on a Saturday morning at 10am at Creative Kids at 4/5, The Sovereign Shopping Centre, 600 Christchurch Rd, Boscombe, Bournemouth BH1 4SX.
+The orchestra meets on a Saturday afternoon at Creative Kids at 4/5, The Sovereign Shopping Centre, 600 Christchurch Rd, Boscombe, Bournemouth BH1 4SX.
 The project is specifically aimed at children and young people in Boscome who wouldn’t otherwise have access to music opportunities of this type.

 This participatory community music project has continued to grow from strength-to-strength and now provides violin tuition and performance opportunities for over 50 children and young people.